How to Become an Emperor

 Pastor General Gerald Flurry has said that “we must get more war thinking into our minds.”
-He wasn’t referring to physical war-making, but rather our own personal wars against sin and our push to finish God’s Work.
+He wasn’t referring to physical war-making, but rather our own personal war against sin and our push to finish God’s Work.
 But what does war thinking look like practically?
 How can a youth apply this war thinking in his or her life—in the little responsibilities as well as the big ones?

 Mr. Flurry has admonished us to learn from great figures of history to better wage our spiritual war.
-When it comes to the history of physical warfare, there are few better examples than that of Napoleon Bonaparte.
+When it comes to the history of physical warfare, there are few better examples than Napoleon Bonaparte.
 Many military history researchers consider him the greatest general to have ever lived.

 Bible prophecy places Napoleon as head of the fifth head of the Holy Roman Empire (read The Holy Roman Empire in Prophecyfor more information).
 In How to Be an Overcomer, Mr. Flurry calls Napoleon “a ruthless dictator.”
-“But,” Mr. Flurry continued, “he was also one of the most phenomenally successful military leaders in history.
+“But,” Mr. Flurry continues, “he was also one of the most phenomenally successful military leaders in history.
 Many great military men have studied him in detail, including Winston Churchill.
 His life contains principles and examples we can emulate in order to better fight our spiritual war.”

 Napoleon became emperor of France, Europe’s superpower at the time, in 1804.
 But he didn’t start his life off destined to rule France.
 He wasn’t even born French.
 Napoleon had a lot of obstacles to overcome in his life’s journey—but he did overcome them!
 He applied war thinking not only on the battlefields of Europe, but as a child in school without a war to fight.
 His example as a youth shows us how to set ourselves up for victories in life.